BioGeMT/miRBench_paper/code/make_neg_sets/README.md

 ## Notes

-Negative examples are generated only when there are sufficient candidates to choose from.
-An error is raised otherwise.
+Negative examples are generated only when there are sufficient valid candidates to choose from.
+A message is printed if positives have been downsampled or excluded from the output file.